zin-Fu/Zelin-Fu.github.io/_pages/cv.md

 ### **Multimodal Medical Diagnosis**
 **HACI Lab**
 _March 2024 – Present_
-- Collected tongue image dataset and fine-tuned VisualGLM with LoRA for tongue diagnosis ([GitHub Demo](https://github.com/zin-Fu/Tongue-Segmentation-and-classification))
+- Collected tongue image dataset and use In-Context Multitask Learning in LLMs for tongue diagnosis ([GitHub Demo](https://github.com/zin-Fu/Tongue-Segmentation-and-classification))
 - Developed pulse recognition program using Fourier transform with webcam ([GitHub Demo](https://github.com/zin-Fu/WristRateMonitor))
+- Detect facial color and puffiness via OpenCV
+- Use LLM + RAG for the analysis and recommendation of diagnostic results
 - A paper is currently under review for ICASSP 2025